MG Edward F. Dorman, III

 Deputy Commanding Officer

 Originally from Marshalltown, Iowa, COL Phillip A. Mead was commissioned a Second Lieutenant in the Regular Army in 1987 from the United States Military Academy where he received a Bachelor of Science degree in Economics.
 Prior to arriving to 8th Theater Sustainment Command, he was the Executive Assistant to the Deputy Commander, United States Pacific Command.

 COL Mead commanded at all levels, from platoon through brigade, and served in staff assignments at the battalion through Army and Combatant Command level.
 He commanded twice at the company level and at both Battalion and Brigade level.
 During each of his commands he deployed or served in a combat, hostile fire, or a hazardous duty zone.
 Operational deployments included: Commander, HHC 169th Maintenance Battalion (Fort Hood) in support of Operational Provide Comfort (Somalia); Commander, 501st Forward Support Company, 173D Airborne Brigade (Vicenza, Italy), in support of Operation Iraqi Freedom; Commander, Special Troops Battalion (Wiesbaden, Germany) in support of Operation Iraqi Freedom; and Commander, Materiel Support Center – Korea (Camp Carroll, South Korea).

 COL Mead was also selected to lead two DoD-level organizations in support of Presidential and Congressional mandated missions.
 These assignments included: Director, Gulf War Declassification Project and Director, Center for Excellence in Disaster Management and Humanitarian Assistance.

 COL Mead is a graduate of the Ordnance Officer Basic and Advanced Courses, the Army Command and General Staff College, and the Advanced Operational Arts Studies Fellowship.
 He holds a Masters in Business Administration from the University of Mary Hardin Baylor and a Masters in Military Science from the Command and General Staff College.

 COL Mead’s awards and decorations include: the Defense Superior Service Medal, Legion of Merit, Bronze Star Medal with 1 OLC, Meritorious Service Medal with 5 OLC, United Nations Medal, Parachutist Badge, and the Army Staff Badge.

-He is married to the former Yi, Hwa Son and they have two children Christopher, a sophomore at Purdue University (Mechanical Engineering) and Jennifer, a senior at Moanalua High School (Senior Class President).
+He is married to the former Yi, Hwa Son and they have two children Christopher, a junior at Purdue University (Mechanical Engineering) and Jennifer, a freshman at UCLA.

 Command Sergeant Major